 On the other hand, a loyal customer is one who has repeatedly made purchases from you.
 You spent $50 acquiring them, but by now they’ve made multiple purchases from your store – sales worth more than $250 so far.
 And they’re likely to come back for more, owing to the trust they’ve shown in your brand.

-Who do you think has a higher CLTV?
+Who do you think has a higher Customer Lifetime Value?
 Your loyal customers.

 But does that mean your one-time customers are worthless?
 No.

-You just need to implement the right strategies to improve that customer segment’s CLTV instead.
-The same holds true for all the customer segments of your E-commerce business.
+You just need to implement the right marketing automation strategy to improve that customer segment’s CLTV instead.
+The same holds true for all the customer segments of your e-Commerce business.

 Why do you need to improve your CLTV?